Howie Rose: Awards

 In 2012, Rose was inducted into the National Jewish Sports Hall of Fame.
-He has won two Emmy awards for excellence in broadcasting for the New York Islanders.
-In 2019, it was announced that Howie would be inducted into the New York Baseball Hall of Fame.
-In 2023, it was announced that Rose would be inducted into the Mets Hall of Fame.
+He has won two Emmy Awards for excellence in broadcasting for the New York Islanders.
+In 2019, it was announced that he would be inducted into the New York Baseball Hall of Fame.
+On June 3, 2023, Rose was inducted into the New York Mets Hall of Fame.

 Personal life

 Rose is married to Barbara, and they have two daughters.
-Their daughter Alyssa has worked for the Mets organization as a social media personality, and has worked on soap operas.
-She appeared on the soap opera One Life to Live, had two separate podcasts, called Scoring Position and Drunk Love, and currently works for Sportsnet New York.
+Their daughter Alyssa has worked for the Mets organization as a social media personality, and has worked on soap operas such as One Life to Live, had two separate podcasts, called Scoring Position and Drunk Love, and currently works for SportsNet New York (SNY).

-During the 2021 season, Rose missed time with an undisclosed medical issue, first from April 13 until the 20th, and later missing the last month of the season.
-In early 2023, it was revealed that Rose had been privately battling bladder cancer.
+During the 2021 season, Rose missed time with an undisclosed medical issue, first from April 13–20, and later missing the last month of the season.
+Rose was diagnosed with bladder cancer and underwent a radical cystoprostatectomy in September 2021.